What is an active user?

-Daily Active User (DAU): A daily active user is someone who interacts with an app over the period of a specific day (e.g. January 1st).
+Daily active user (DAU): A daily active user is someone who interacts with an app on a specific day (e.g. January 1st).

-Weekly Active User (WAU): A weekly active user is someone who interacts with an app over the period of seven days (e.g. January 1st-7th).
+Weekly active user (WAU): A weekly active user is someone who interacts with an app over a period of seven days (e.g. January 1st-7th).

-Monthly Active User (MAU): A monthly active user is someone who interacts with an app over the period of 30 days (e.g. a user who opens the app in January).
+Monthly active user (MAU): A monthly active user is someone who interacts with an app over a period of 30 days (e.g. January 1st-31st).

-The usefulness of each measurement period depends on the business.
-While it’s beneficial to maintain a healthy number of DAUs, an app that is based on seasonal or occasional usage - such as a last-minute hotel booking service – might place more emphasis on monthly active users.
+The usefulness of each measurement period depends on an app’s vertical.
+While it’s beneficial to maintain a healthy number of daily active users, an app that is based on seasonal or occasional usage, such as a last-minute hotel booking app or a banking app, might place more emphasis on monthly active users.
 Monthly active users is an important metric for many businesses because it is another indication of whether their retention rate is healthy.

-From a business perspective, active users are important because they show that people are interacting with a service or product.
-An app needs active users to survive, so a healthy count of active users is a good sign of success.
+From a business perspective, active users are important because they have the potential to generate revenue.
+An app needs active users to survive, so a healthy count of active users is positive.

-Furthermore, an accurate user count offers potential significant additional benefits for app marketers and advertisers.
-Calculating the number of active users in-app over a period of time can help assess the effectiveness of marketing campaigns.
-Spikes in active user counts caused by a push notification on one day, or a weekly offer, can be analyzed against like-for-like campaigns, which can be also be used to assess performance.
+Calculating an app’s number of active users over a period of time can also help assess the effectiveness of marketing campaigns.
+Spikes in active user counts that correlate with a push notification on a particular day, or a weekly offer, can be analyzed against like-for-like campaigns to assess performance.

 Knowing active user numbers is also essential in calculating key metrics.
-Figures like retention rate rely on finding out whether users remain active over a period of time, and metrics like lifetime value (or LTV) can’t be calculated without retention.
-Therefore, active users feed into discovering an app’s LTV.
+Figures like retention rate rely on finding out whether users remain active over a period of time, and metrics like lifetime value (LTV) can’t be calculated without retention.

-In this context, active user counts act both as a way of checking on the general health of an app and as a first step to calculating deeper and more informative metrics further down the line.
+In sum, active user counts act both as a way of checking on the general health of an app and as a first step to calculating deeper and more informative metrics further down the line.